python-ellar/ellar/docs/overview/interceptors.md

     ...
 ```

-Note that we passed the LoggingInterceptor type (instead of an instance), leaving responsibility for instantiation to the framework and enabling dependency injection.
-As with guards, we can also pass an in-place instance:
+In the above code snippet, we apply the `UseInterceptors()` decorator to the `CarController` class, specifying `LoggingInterceptor` as the interceptor to be used.
+Note that we pass the type of the interceptor (not an instance), allowing the framework to handle instantiation and enabling dependency injection.
+Alternatively, we can directly pass an instance:

 ```python
 from ellar.common import UseInterceptors, Controller